dixita0607/dart-pad/Embedding-Guide.md

 <iframe src="embed-flutter.html?theme=dark&run=false&split=false&ga_id=example1"></iframe>
 ```

-Alternatively, using the inject script will send a virtual pageview with this query paramter to GA:
+Alternatively, using the inject script will send a virtual pageview with this query parameter to GA:

 ```
     <pre>